trustee-wallet/trusteeWallet/readme.md

 As we can see there are no significant differences between APK file downloaded from Google Play and file built from source code.
 So we can say there are no hidden functions that may harm users.

-**Please note:** This verification method can be used only for the latest TrusteeWallet release.
+**Please note:** This verification method can be used only for the latest NXMCWallet release.
 Because most of the third part packages that we use are also in active development and if we try to build some of the previous releases with latest packages versions there will be significant differences in APK files.

-### Contacts
-For proposals and bug reports feel free to open and issue [HERE](https://github.com/trustee-wallet/trusteeWallet/issues)

-If you have any questions please contact us by email <contact@trustee.deals> or join our community in [Telegram](https://t.me/trustee_wallet)